 | Line not present in external but in laptop | Display flex cable or LCD panel failure |

 This single test eliminates half of the possible causes and points you directly to the right solution path.
+It is the first check recommended by both screenproblems.com and UMA Technology.

 Software Fixes to Try First